 Read more

-Julia is a case manager and outreach nurse at the Open Door Clinic.
+Julia is the ODC Clinical And Program Director.
 She has worked with Latinx migrant farmworkers in health care for over a decade, spearheading many innovative projects to increase access to health.
 Julia graduated from the University of Vermont with a degree in Environmental Science.
 She is fluent in Spanish and has lived and worked in Mexico and Central America.

 Adam Fasoli, DMD